jaesu968/RestaurantMenuApp/README.md

 ## Stage 2: Main Menu with Features

-For this stage, we expanded the UI to include the main menu header and the first menu item.
+For this stage, I expanded the UI to include the main menu header and the first menu item.

 ### Objectives
 - Center the title `"Orders Menu"` horizontally.